mercadopago/devsite-docs/guides/additional-content/metrics/integration-metrics.en.md

 ## Integration

-To identify your integrations and work with metrics, use one of the SDKs below informing the `integrator_id` and/or `x-platform-id` and execute the request.
+To identify your integrations and work with metrics, use one of the SDKs below informing the `integrator_id` and/or `platform-id` and execute the request.

 > In addition to the SDKs, it is possible to identify your integrations through the payments API.
 To do this, send the `integrator_id` and/or `x-platform-id` parameter with their respective information to the endpoint [/v1/payments](/developers/pt/reference/payments/_payments/post) and execute the request.